scripting/fargoPublisher/README.md

 ### Todo list

-User interface in Fargo.

 When you go to dave.smallpict.com, the OPML is displayed.

 How do we backup the database?

-Need to be smarter about file types -- should HTML files really be text/plain type?
+Be smarter about file types? -- Should HTML files really be text/plain type?
+(Are they?)

 ### Done

+User interface in Fargo.

 Come up with a cname for fargopub1.jit.su. (pub.fargo.io)